We love —

 Treat yourself to a more spacious and even more refined room by booking the Superior Room.
 With its contemporary decor featuring warm accents, optimised space and a view of either the inner courtyard or the street, this accommodation is sure to delight you.

-Superior Room with River Garonne view (24 m²)
+Superior Room with Garonne River view (24 m²)

 Relax and refresh in your charming Superior Room with views of the River Garonne.
 This spacious room features a blend of modern elegance, with plush bedding and stylish furnishings.
 Enjoy breathtaking views of the Garonne River from your private balcony, and savour cosy evenings watching the sunset.
 Make the most of the numerous in-room amenities for a truly comfortable stay.